mayli10/wearever/README.md

-# shopping-cart-react
+# Wearever
-A shopping cart React app!
+Our website 1.0